Add multiple pay rates for hourly employees

 - Click Save.

-The first pay rate will now have the Job Title of Primary Position.
+- The first pay rate will now be titled Primary Position.
 Job Titles can be updated by clicking Edit next to the pay rate.

 Q: I'm changing my employee from hourly to salaried.
 What do I need to know?